 Outstanding Faculty Mentor Award

 The Western Alumni Association requests nominations from WWU alumni for the Outstanding Faculty Mentor of the Year Award.
-A “call for nominations” is sent to all alumni in the WWU alumni database, inviting them to submit the name of a faculty member who made an impact on their life as a student and describe in detail why that person deserves this distinguished recognition.
+Alumni submit nominations for a current or retired Western faculty member who made an enduring impact on their life as a student.

 - Candidates may be current or retired WWU faculty members.